WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/sdp.md

   * Requirement Specification :
-    - We will be working on the Requirement Specification document from 17 Sept to 20 Sept.
-The document will be ready for submission on the 20th of Sept
+    - We will be working on the Requirement Specification document from 1 Oct to 4 Oct.
+The document will be ready for submission on the 4th of Sept

   * Design Specification :
-    -  We will be working on the Design Specification document right after we complete Requirement Specification from 21 Sept to 27 Sept.
-The document will be ready for submission on the 27th of Sept
+    -  We will be working on the Design Specification document right after we complete Requirement Specification from 8 Oct to 11 Oct.
+The document will be ready for submission on the 11th of Sept

   * Milestones :
     - First Milestone - We will submit the for system for its First evaluation on the 20th of october